-The NCW Style Show is for 4-H members enrolled in a clothing, knitting or crocheting project.
-The Style Show highlights contestants in these projects and creative consumers of a fashion activity.
-Participants will bring a personal data form, style show commentary form, and participate in interview judging.
-Forms are due on Entry Day.
+The NCW Style Show is for 4-H members enrolled in a clothing, knitting/crocheting project.
+The Style Show showcases members in these projects and the Creative Consumers of a Fashion Activity.
+Participants will bring personal data form, style show commentary form and participate in interview judging.
+Forms due on Entry Day.